Facts about Hawaii for each letter of the alphabet.

 Hawaii has several VOLCANOES and 3 are active.
 Mauna Loa means White Mountain and often has snow.
 It is the highest mountain in the world from base to summit.
 The summit of the Wai'aoe'ale Volcano is one of the rainiest places in the world.
 Kilauea is one of the most active volcanoes in the world and has been erupting for years.
 Volcanoes National Park includes Mauna Loa, Kilauea crater, a forest of giant ferns, and the Jaggar Museum.
 Astronauts trained for moon voyages by walking on Mauna Loa's hardened lava fields.
 The National Memorial Cemetery - Punchbowl - is an extinct volcano.
 The Mauna Kea volcano has been extinct for thousands of years and has many Polynesian shrines on its slopes.
 Lo ihi is an active submarine volcano.

 The moderate WEATHER of Hawaii is influenced by the ocean and the prevailing northeasterly trade winds.
 It is the only state with a tropical climate.
 Hawaiian waters are inviting year-round, averaging 74 degrees F. The summit of Mt.
 Waialeale is the rainiest place on earth.
 Hilo is the rainiest city in the United States.
+In 2018, a cyclone hit Tonga.
 The Hawaii State Climate Office provides information about the weather in Hawaii.
 The Environmental Protection Agency provides information about Global Warming .

 The only WILDLIFE native to Hawaii are the hoary bat, the Hawaiian monk seal, and the Polynesian rat.
 Wildlife refuges are located on many of the islands.
 The Division of Forestry and Wildlife has a Youth Conservation Program.Hawaii has a Defending Wildlife Program.
 Some of the wildlife is threatened or endangered.
 Hawaii has 10 wildlife refuges